tsukhu/nxplorerjs-microservice-starter/README.md

         }
     }
 ```
+* GraphQL
+   - GraphQL support has been added and a reference implementation (including the starwars apis from swapi.co)
+   - Access the graphiql tool from "http://localhost:3000/graphiql"
 * VSCode Debug Launch Configuration (Preconfigured Debug Launcher added)
 * Node Dashboard view added for telemetry during development process